tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/clb_listeners.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `listener_list` - A list of listeners of cloud load balancers.
 Each element contains the following attributes:
   * `certificate_ca_id` - Id of the client certificate.
 It must be set when SSLMode is 'mutual'.
-NOTES: only supported by listeners of 'HTTPS' and 'TCP_SSL' protocol .
+NOTES: only supported by listeners of 'HTTPS' and 'TCP_SSL' protocol.
   * `certificate_id` - Id of the server certificate.
 It must be set when protocol is 'HTTPS' or 'TCP_SSL'.
 NOTES: only supported by listeners of 'HTTPS' and 'TCP_SSL' protocol and must be set when it is available.
   * `certificate_ssl_mode` - Type of certificate, and available values inclue 'UNIDIRECTIONAL', 'MUTUAL'.
 NOTES: Only supports listeners of 'HTTPS' and 'TCP_SSL' protocol and must be set when it is available.
   * `clb_id` - Id of the CLB.